Roland Lajoie-"Vt. Country Morning" Host

 As a proud community member of the Morrisville community, Jeff has dabbled in the music industry for the last 20+ years in Lamoille County.
 An avid supporter of the local music scene, record collector, scenester, father & BASEBALL enthusiast.
 Jeff can be heard on Saturdays and is an occasional weekday substitute host when he's not working his fulltime job at Johnson State College.

 Brent Curtis started in radio at WSKI IN Montpelier in the early 70’s he went on to KTJO in Ottawa Kansas.
 Brent has been a play by play announcer in Central Vermont for over ten years.
 Whether it is college basketball, volleyball or football or high school football, basketball and cross country Brent has had the call.
-2013 marks his tenth year at WLVB.
-In 2012 Brent was awarded “Media Person of the Year” by the Vermont High School Basketball coaches Association.
-Brent lives in his Montpelier.
+Brent has been calling WLVB high school basketball broadcasts since 2003, and in 2012 he was awarded “Media Person of the Year” by the Vermont High School Basketball Coaches Association.
+Brent continues to serve as the Communications Director for the Vermont Dept. of Transportation.
+He lives in Montpelier.